codemagic-ci-cd/codemagic-docs/content/building/automatic-build-triggering.md

 **Trigger on tag creation**.
 When checked, Codemagic will automatically build the tagged commit whenever you create a tag for this app.
 Note that the watched branch settings have no effect on tag builds.

+**Cancel outdated webhook builds**.
+When checked, Codemagic will automatically cancel all ongoing and queued builds triggered by webhooks on push or pull request commit when a more recent build has been triggered for the same branch.
+We recommend enabling this feature when you're making several commits, each of which triggers a build.

-If you don't check any of these triggering options, you will have to run builds manually for this workflow.
+If you don't enable any automatic build triggers, you can only start builds manually for this workflow.

 ## Webhooks